tsolakisgeo/DHAW2023/_syllabus/18-final-presentations.md

 tags:
 ---

+## Final Presentation
-Present your final project in 5-6 minutes.
+- Present your final project in 7-8 minutes.
 Provide a clear thesis of your project.
 Give emphasis on the tools you used to complete your project.
 Provide introduction to the topic you are covering or give a historical context.

-## Notes
 - Let me know if you want to invite anyone to attend your final presentation.

+## Final Project
+- Project and paper due on Thursday, December 7, 23:59.